telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 As of __R1 2016__, __RadGridView__ supports searching.
 Through the new boolean __ShowSearchPanel__ property of the control, the user can show/hide the search panel.
 Its default value is __False__.
 If hidden, the search panel can be shown with the __Ctrl+F__ shortcut.

+>important The default searching behavior has two ways of setting the operator of the filtering criteria, depending on the value type of the property over which the search is performed.
+For a __string__ type the operator is set to __Contains__.
+For all other types the operator is set to __IsEqualTo__.

 #### __[XAML] Example 1: Showing the Search Panel__

 	<telerik:RadGridView ItemsSource="{Binding Orders}"